 Currently, I am a Postdoctoral Scholar at the UC Berkeley School of Information.
 There, I help organize and lead the Algorithmic Fairness and Opacity Working Group (AFOG), an interdisciplinary working group that brings together UC Berkeley faculty, postdocs, and Bay Area technology professionals to develop research and policy recommendations regarding fairness and transparency, governance, professional ethics, and social impacts of emerging technologies, particularly as applied to artificial-intelligence-based systems, algorithmic decision making, and data science.

 More broadly, and drawing from intellectual traditions in organizational theory, law and society, cultural sociology, economic sociology, social psychology, and technology studies, my research is oriented around two broad lines of inquiry: 1) the formal and informal governance of economic and technological innovations, and 2) the organizational and legal environments surrounding such innovations.
-My current projects include studies of the psychological, organizational, and cultural underpinnings of personal data exchange in the digital economy (with Marion Fourcade), the effects of automated decision-support technologies on professionals and the professional workplace, particularly lawyers and law firms (with Deirdre Mulligan and Nitin Kohli), and the construction and implementation of “data ethics” in the tech industry and higher education (with Solon Barocas, Anna Hoffman, Karen Levy, and Deirdre Mulligan).
-I employ both quantitative and qualitative methods in his work, including longitudinal and multi-level modeling techniques, in-depth interviews, surveys, geospatial analyses, and historical/archival methods.
+My current projects include studies of the psychological, organizational, and cultural underpinnings of personal data exchange in the digital economy (with Marion Fourcade), the effects of automated decision-support technologies on professionals and the professional workplace, particularly lawyers and law firms (with Deirdre Mulligan and Nitin Kohli), and the construction and implementation of “data ethics” in the tech industry and higher education (with Solon Barocas, Anna Lauren Hoffman, Karen Levy, and Deirdre Mulligan).
+I employ both quantitative and qualitative methods in my work, including longitudinal and multi-level modeling techniques, in-depth interviews, surveys, geospatial analyses, and historical/archival methods.

 My dissertation examined the relationships between law and society when encountering disruptive, risky economic activities.
 Using the case of U.S. fossil-fuel development and the controversial practice of high-volume hydraulic fracturing (“fracking”), and drawing from sociological theories of law, organizations, politics, social movements, and the economy, I reveal the sociopolitical and economic foundations of laws and legal processes governing fracking.